-4.6 WS868-Srmt module installation
+4.6 WS868-srMt module installation

-WS868-Srmt radio modules are enclosed in plastic casings with an IP65 degree of protection equipped with mounts for mounting on the wall, pipe or any other construction element.
-Input clamps, battery switch, configuration connector as well as antenna connector are placed on the module's printed circuit board, so that it is necessary to open the casing to access these elements.
+WS868-srMt radio modules are enclosed in plastic casings with an IP65 degree of protection equipped with mounts for mounting on the wall, pipe or any other construction element.
+Bus input clamps, battery switch, configuration connector as well as antenna connector are placed on the module's printed circuit board, so that it is necessary to open the casing to access these elements.